aabbtree77/esp32-vpn/README.md

 - After a long search and disappointment I could finally reach a certain resilience w.r.t. the Wi-Fi loss thanks to this [code by Rui and Sara Santos][micropython-Rui-Santos].

 ## Conclusions

+- DOIT DEvKit V1 ESP32-WROOM-32 is roughly an ATmega board, only with a longer reach to its sensors, minus reliability.

 - It is unlikely that [ESP32](https://en.wikipedia.org/wiki/ESP32) boards will displace embedded Linux.
 The elephant in the room is tiny ESP32 RAM which is on the scale of kilobytes.
 Tiny RAM = nonexistent or custom incomplete network libs, similar to the case of [Atmega with ENC28J60](http://tuxgraphics.org/electronics/200606/article06061.shtml).
 They can be made to be autonomous, but I would not use them alone to build, say, a complete remote Wi-Fi trail camera/heating/plant watering, industrial/automotive/drone control.

 - A bus card reader?
-We used to have rather simple low RAM devices here in Vilnius for about 5-10 years.
+We used to have some early low RAM devices here in Vilnius for about 5-10 years.
 They would produce occasional errors and that is how I know that their memory was kilobytes, it would be displayed in the error message on the screen :).
 This year (2023) the bus card readers got replaced with Ridango devices.
-They support several public city transport cards and have even menus with buttons, display QR codes.
-This evolution shows that ESP32 is not enough for such applications.
+They support several public city transport cards and a QR-code based mobile payment option.
+This evolution shows that ESP32 is not ideal for such applications.

 - The [ESP32](https://en.wikipedia.org/wiki/ESP32) niche could be massive LANs with nodes connected to a Linux broker via MQTT, where each node failure is non-critical: Wi-Fi-capable [bin level sensors](https://www.ecubelabs.com/bin-level-sensors-5-reasons-why-every-city-should-track-their-waste-bins-remotely/), robotic toys.
 Contrary to popular belief, these chips are very suboptimal for hobby networking, compared to, say, Raspberry Pi Zero W. I would look more into the types of [ESP32-ready sensors](https://esphome.io/#sensor-components) and think of distributing them within a WLAN.

-- DOIT DEvKit V1 ESP32-WROOM-32 is roughly an ATmega board, only with a longer reach to its sensors, minus reliability.

 - [ESP32](https://en.wikipedia.org/wiki/ESP32) has a direct small distance p2p communication capacity via BLE and ESP-NOW protocols, which I have not explored.
 In theory, this could be used to implement electronic bike shifting, remove low power electric control wires whenever possible.
 "But hold on a second, did you know that you never need to update the firmware on a mechanical derailleur?"